 "Wearing your costume?
 But you are not acting!"
 I told him.

 "Oh my!
 You people don't keep your eyes and ears open!
 Don't you know who is going to act as Devdoot today?"
 Dashu said.

 "Why?
 What has happened to Gonsha?"
 I asked.

 "You had better ask that question to Gonsha," Dashu said.

 It was then that we realised that all the actors had arrived excepting Gonsha.
 Ramapodo, Bishu and I immediately rushed out in search of Gonsha.

-We searched the entire school and, finally, found him hiding in the lunch room.
-Gonsha tried to escape as soon as he saw us, but we "arrested" him and dragged him to the dressing room.
-Gonsha started wailing; "I will never act in the play, Dashuda will never give me a football if I do."
+We searched the entire school and, finally, found him hiding in the lunchroom.
+Gonsha tried to escape as soon as he saw us, but we "arrested" him and started dragging him to the dressing room.
+Gonsha started wailing; "I will not act in the play; Dashuda will not give me a football if I do."
 But we turned a deaf ear to his pleas and continued to drag him.
 Mathematics teacher Haribabu came there just then.
 He glared at us.
-"Three ruffians harassing a kid; don't you feel ashamed of yourselves?"
-He proceeded to slap me and Bishu, and twisted Ramapodo's ears.
+"Three ruffians harassing a kid!
+Don't you feel ashamed of yourselves?"
+He slapped me and Bishu and twisted Ramapodo's ears.
 After inflicting the punishment Haribabu walked away at a brisk pace.
 This brief interlude provided Goneshchandra an opportunity to disappear once again.